jonathanhogg/flitter/docs/physics.md

 of the system will be stored in the **flitter** state dictionary with keys prefixed by this
-- `dimensions` is a required attribute giving the number of dimensions of the system, i.e., the length of the position, value and force vectors
+- `dimensions` is a required attribute giving the number of dimensions of the system, i.e., the length of the position, value and force vectors (must be greater than or equal to `1`)
 - `time` is an optional attribute providing the simulation clock
 - `resolution` is an optional attribute specifying a *minimum* simulation step interval